zwilder/GoblinCaves/Ideas.md

 scroll you found?
 Apply the milky fluid from a mushroom to your sword?
 Eat the spotted mushroom?
 Maybe the player can "forage" a tile (and only once per tile, it would be easy to add a "foraged" flag like "explored"), and certain tiles have a higher chance of producing forageable items.
+Unidentified flora should have hints somewhere to what they do - maybe Goblins will randomly drop 'notes' that have a hint on it: "This scrap of paper shows a wounded goblin smiling while holding a small brown mushroom" - the small brown mushroom heals minor wounds.
+"A crude drawing of a goblin shaman cooking inkcaps on a writing desk" - the ink caps can be applied to a scroll to change what spell it casts.

 Idea: Experience points are spent to upgrade skills: eg Weapon (offensive power), Armor (defensive power), or Luck (bonuses?).
 Player doesn't find new weapons in the